my0218/credit-risk-classification/README.md

 # credit-risk-Analysis-Report
 Overview:
 The purpose of this analysis is to make prediction on loan status (healthy or high-risk) based on various features of the loan.
-The analysis is ultilizing logistic regression model by training it to use the data and make predictions.
-To test the module performance, we also resampled the data by using RandomOverSampler and tested it's performation.
+The analysis is ultilizing logistic regression model by training it to use the data and making predictions.
+To test the module performance, we also resampled the data by via RandomOverSampler and made comparison.

 Results: